giordano-lucas/exchange-price-propagation/index.md

 We could not embed this plot in this website because `GitHub pages` only support static websites.
 The resampling and moving average operations required a dynamic server and we have to use ***Heroku*** in that regard.
 ### Propagation speed vs distances on the globe

 This last plot aims to provide yet another way of visualising the propagation speed.
 In this form, because only 3 data points are available, the plot is not very useful.
 Nevertheless, the code is already set up and could be fed with additional data points at a later stage.
-We thought this plot has a clear potential and that it would be interesting to start the development.
+We thought this plot has clear potential and that it would be interesting to start the development.

+TODO: add plot

 > **Note**: this plot was constructed using the `GeoPandas` library.